alicemason/groupingModel/README.md

 # groupingModel

-This is Alice's version of Simon's model
+This is Alice's version of Simon's model yeehar